TallysAraujoAI/TallysAraujoAI/README.md

   - 💬 I'm 20 years old, I currently live in Brazil.
 I'm looking to improve myself in AI and Machine Learning.
 I'm also looking to become a content creator and develop important skills such as creativity, communication, marketing, analytical skills, community management and social media.

-  - 📚 I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
+  - 📚 I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>

 <!-- Links -->